Run PDFCreator as a Windows Service with AlwaysUp

 PDFCreator Windows Service: Created

-10. If PDFCreator is running, please close it now.
-We are about to start it with AlwaysUp...
+10. If PDFCreator is running on your desktop, please close it now.
+We are about to start it with AlwaysUp.

 11. To start PDFCreator as a Windows Service from AlwaysUp, choose Application > Start "PDFCreator".
-Note that you probably won't see PDFCreator's window appear as it is running in the background, but printing should proceed normally.
+You won't see PDFCreator's window pop up on your screen (because of Session 0 isolation) but it will be running in the background and printing should proceed normally.

 PDFCreator Windows Service: Running

-12. Now that PDFCreator will always be running in the background, there is no need to start it again when you log on.
+12. And now that PDFCreator will always be running in the background, there is no need to start it again when you log on.
 We recommend using the free Autoruns tool from Microsoft to disable PDFCreator's auto-start but any "startup manager" should do the trick.

 With Autoruns, click over to the Logon tab and un-check the box beside the PDFCreator entry: